TotallyInformation/node-red-contrib-uibuilder/docs/nodes/uibuilder.md

 ### Template Settings

+> [!NOTE]
-!> Changing the template overwrites existing files with the same names in your `<uibRoot>/<url>` server folder.
+> Changing the template overwrites existing files with the same names in your `<uibRoot>/<url>` server folder.
 So make sure you take copies before pressing the Load button if you don't want to loose them.

 uibuilder Templates let you have a rapid prototype for your front-end code.
 The Templates load a complete set of front-end files along with a README and an npm style `package.json` file.
 This allows a template to be a complete working model, ready to go.